GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## What is FIDO?

 This section provides a high level overview of the FIDO Alliance and what they provide.
-The FIDO Alliance is a non-profit industry association of technology vendors who publish MFA standards and test and certify vendor products.
-They’ve developed three specifications; Universal Two Factor (U2F), Universal Authentication Framework (UAF), and FIDO2.
+The FIDO Alliance is a non-profit industry association of technology vendors who publish MFA specifications, test and certify vendor products.
+For a technical summary of FIDO2, see the [CISA Secure Cloud BUsiness Applications (SCuBA) Hybrid Identity Solutions Architecture](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-1. FIDO1 (Dec 2014)
+They’ve developed three specifications.

-    1. U2F – Now called Client to Authenticator Protocol 1 (CTAP 1) is a simple protocol to bootstrap a username/password authentication with a 2nd factor over USB, Near Field Communication (NFC), or Bluetooth (BT) on supported operating systems and browsers.
+1. Universal 2 Factor (U2F) – Now called Client to Authenticator Protocol 1 (CTAP 1) is a simple protocol to bootstrap a username/password authentication with a 2nd factor over USB, NFC, or BT on supported operating systems and browsers.
-    2. UAF - This is a passwordless protocol designed for mobile applications.
+2. Universal Authentication Framework (UAF) - This is a passwordless protocol designed for mobile applications.
-2. FIDO2 (Apr 2018)
+3. FIDO2 - Is both a FIDO specification and a World Wide Web Consortium (W3C) standard.
     1. CTAP2 - Added mobile device support and a passwordless experience when used with WebAuthN.
-    2. WebAuthN - A World Wide Web Consortium (W3C) standard for a set of javascript Application Programming Interfaces (API) to allow UAF and CTAP2 authentication to browsers through devices.
+    2. WebAuthN - A W3C standard for a set of javascript Application Programming Interfaces (API) to allow UAF and CTAP2 authentication to browsers through devices.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">How can I tell if I’m using FIDO2?</h4>
     <p class="usa-alert__text">
       The easiest way to tell if you’re using FIDO2 is when you’re using a FIDO-certified device without a username and password.
-If you’re using a FIDO-certified device with username and password, that is most likely FIDO1 which is still better than username and password by itself!
+If you’re using a FIDO-certified device with username and password, that is most likely U2F which is still better than username and password by itself!
     </p>
   </div>
 </div>